“The idea of freedom is inspiring. But what does it mean? If you are free in a political sense but have no food, what’s that? The freedom to starve?”

 — Angela Davis

-Where I live, in the Bay Area, we are in the thick of a homelessness crisis affecting well over 10,000 people.
-In San Francisco, close to one in every hundred residents is homeless.
-In Oakland that’s almost exactly the rate.
+Where I live, in the Bay Area, we are in the thick of a homelessness crisis affecting thousands of people.
+In San Francisco in 2015, close to one in every hundred residents was homeless.
+It’s similar in Oakland.
 The magnitude of the problem is overwhelming, but I feel the need to confront what’s going on around me in whatever ways I can.

-This past winter my partner and I undertook a personal project to raise money for handing out emergency mylar blankets.
+During a recent winter, my partner and I undertook a personal project to raise money for handing out emergency Mylar blankets.
 We raised a decent sum and bought 400 blankets.
 With just the two of us handing them out we’ve had a lot of interactions with people, primarily those who are sleeping outside without sufficient clothing or blankets.
 Throughout this process I’ve been confronted with so many urgent truths that need sharing.

 By its very nature, homelessness puts people at risk.
-Anyone who is homeless faces numerous dangers to both physical and psychological well-being, each of which is a type of violence.
+Anyone who is homeless faces numerous dangers to their physical and psychological well-being, each of which is a type of violence.

 Systemic hunger, unemployment, deprivation of healthcare, exposure, inaccessibility of hygiene — these are common conditions of homelessness.
 When we allow homelessness to persist, we sanction these forms of violence.